 Since 1992, Trinity Services has maintained the highest level of accreditation from CQL | The Council on Quality and Leadership.
 They have been committed to the most stringent standards in human services for nearly three decades.
 Just last month, Trinity continued on that journey with yet another noteworthy accomplishment.

 On March 5th, 2021, Trinity Services, Inc. achieved CQL Person-Centered Excellence Accreditation, With Distinction.
 Along with the requirements of the other CQL Accreditation options, it builds upon those standards with additional expectations surrounding self-advocacy, utilization of data, community integration and inclusion, and the application of CQL Certification – just to list a few.

 The accreditation process included planning meetings, a Basic Assurances® self-assessment, virtual reviews, Personal Outcome Measures® interviews, focus groups, a stakeholder meeting, and more.
 As you’ll read later, Trinity worked extremely hard to help prepare for their accreditation, not only devoting an incredible amount of time but also ensuring that people receiving services, support staff, leadership, and others all played a part in the process.

-I feel honored to have been able to act as the ‘lead’ throughout this accreditation, alongside Katherine Dunbar, CQL Vice President of Accreditation, and Quality Enhancement Specialists Jill Westring and Suzy Pelok.
+I feel honored to have been able to act as the ‘lead’ throughout this accreditation, alongside Katherine Dunbar, CQL Vice President of Services and Systems Excellence, and Quality Enhancement Specialists Jill Westring and Suzy Pelok.
 We want to commend everyone from Trinity Services, Inc. for this impressive accomplishment and share our gratitude for the partnership we’ve nurtured during all of these years.